YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 :code:`$zyrelease` identifies the YottaDB release in use.
 It consists of four space separated pieces:

 #.
-Always “YottaDB”.
+Always "YottaDB".
 #.
-The release number, which starts with “r” and is followed by two numbers separated by a period (“.”), e.g., “r1.30”.
+The release number, which starts with "r" and is followed by two numbers separated by a period ("."), e.g., "r1.30".
 The first is a major release number and the second is a minor release number under the major release.
 Even minor release numbers indicate formally released software.
-Odd minor release numbers indicate software builds from “in flight” code under development, between releases.
+Odd minor release numbers indicate software builds from "in flight" code under development, between releases.
 #.
-The operating system. e.g., “Linux”.
+The operating system. e.g., "Linux".
 #.
-The CPU architecture, e.g., “x86_64”.
+The CPU architecture, e.g., "x86_64".

 .. _txn-proc: